kleddy17/express-pokedex/readme.md

 - `GET /pokemon`
   - View: `views/pokemon/index.ejs`
   - Purpose: Retrieve all favorited Pokemon and display them on the page
   - What sequelize function will do this for us?

+  KRISTI'S COMMENT
+  // db.pokemon.findAll()//
 - `POST /pokemon`
   - The form for adding is already included on the main index page
   - View: none (redirect to `/pokemon`)
   - Purpose: Creates a new Pokemon and redirects back to `/pokemon`
   - What is the sequelize function we use here?

+  KRISTI'S COMMENT
+  // db.pokemon.create(req.body)//

 #### Part 4: Display more info on each Pokemon

 Add a route `GET /pokemon/:id` that renders a `show` page with information about the Pokemon with the corresponding row `id`.
+KRISTI'S COMMENT
+// This is achieved in my router.get(/:idx) route.
+To actually see the traits of a specific pokemon you have to go to localhost:3000/pokemon/1 or whatever number up to 151 to see each specific pokemon.
+I went to the array of response.data and picked diffrent data to display each trait. ///

 - You can get detailed information about a Pokemon by passing the Pokemon's name to PokeAPI.
 You can retrieve images, abilities, stats, and moves through the API.
 - Example: http://pokeapi.co/api/v2/pokemon/bulbasaur/